shiki/kaiseki/README.md

         console.log('Created a place with a GeoPoint.');
     });

-### Parse Analytics
+### Analytics

-You can user [Parse Analytics](https://parse.com/docs/rest#analytics) to send analytic events sent to you app.
+You can use the [Analytics API](https://parse.com/docs/rest#analytics) to send analytic events happening in your app.

-To record an AppOpened event use like this.
+To record an _AppOpened_ event use it like this.

     kaiseki.sendAnalyticsEvent('AppOpened', function(err, res, body, success) {
       // do nothing
     });

-To record a custom event, let's say call search, use it like this.
+To record a custom event, let's say _Search_, use it like this.

-	parse.sendAnalyticsEvent('Search', {
+    kaiseki.sendAnalyticsEvent('Search', {
-	    "priceRange": "1000-1500",
+      'priceRange': '1000-1500',
-	    "source": "craigslist",
+      'source': 'craigslist',
-	    "dayType": "weekday"},
+      'dayType': 'weekday'
-	  function(err, res, body, success) {
+    }, function(err, res, body, success) {
       // do nothing
     );

 Tests
 -------------
 The tests use [mocha](http://visionmedia.github.com/mocha/) and have to be run on an empty Parse application.
 Please provide your own API keys in `test/config.js`.
 To run the test: